A-rjun-saji/soc-fundamentals-labs/README.md

 I focus on:
 - Why this behavior exists
 - Whether it is normal for this system
-- How attackers abuse normal services
+- How attackers abuse legitimate services
-- What this looks like across **firewall + endpoint + network**
+- What visibility exists (and what doesn’t)
-- How a SOC would detect it — or miss it
+- How SOCs detect — or miss — this activity

 ---